camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ## Stop the Process Engine Through the JBoss Management System

-Once the process engine is registered in the JBoss Management Model, it is possible to control it thorough the management API.
+Once the process engine is registered in the JBoss Management Model, it is possible to control it through the management API.
 For example, you can stop it through the CLI:

 ```console
 [standalone@localhost:9999 subsystem=camunda-bpm-platform] cd process-engines=default